Gayu-9993/100-Days-of-Code/Day 4/README.md

-# Day 4 of coding :
+# Day 4 of coding : Game of Rock, Paper, Scissors ; Game of Hand-Cricket

 So, you can see 3 pieces of code in the folder.
 The one named *RPS_course solution* is the one thats kinda done according to the level taught in the course for Day 4.
 It's a simple game of Rock Paper Scissors that you can play, but play it only once per Execution.